riotkit-org/riotkit-do/docs/source/usage/importing-tasks.rst

 **Good practices:**

-- Use fixed versions eg. 3.0 or even 3.0.0 and upgrade only intentionally to reduce your work on fixing bugs
+- Use fixed versions eg. 3.0 or even 3.0.0 and upgrade only intentionally to reduce your work.
+Automatic updates, especially of major versions could be unpredictable and possibly can break something time-to-time

+**How do I check latest version?:**

+- Simply install a package eg. :code:`pip install rkt_armutils`, then do a :code:`pip show rkt_armutils` and write the version to the requirements.txt, or lookup a package first at https://pypi.org/project/rkt_armutils/ (where rkt_armutils is an example package)

 2) In YAML syntax